LuisMiSanVe/ShieldBadgeGenerator/README.md

 ## 📝 Technology Explanation
 This Script uses two APis:
-- **[Simple Icons](https://raw.githubusercontent.com/simple-icons/simple-icons/develop/_data/simple-icons.json)**: The icons registered on the JSON are loaded in an array and shows in the *Entry* as hints while you type.
+- **[Simple Icons JSON](https://raw.githubusercontent.com/simple-icons/simple-icons/develop/data/simple-icons.json)**: The icons registered on the JSON are loaded in an array and shows in the *Entry* as hints while you type.
 - **[Shields.io](https://shields.io/)**: The script takes the data you input and contruct the URL of Shields.io that builds the badge.

 ## 📋 Prerequisites